IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 [Enabling Column Hiding](igGrid-Column-Hiding-Enabling-Column-Hiding.html)

 ### <a id="column-resizing"></a>igGrid Column Resizing
-The Ignite UI 2011 Volume 2 release now includes `igGrid` column resizing.
+The %%ProductName%% 2011 Volume 2 release now includes `igGrid` column resizing.
 The column resizing feature enables users to change the width of the columns in the grid.
 The effect of the resizing action can be applied to the grid either after the resize action has finished or simultaneously as it happens.
 The column resizing functionality has several features that are available for configuration in code including the levels at which resizing is allows– for the entire grid and for individual columns.
 The image below depicts a grid where the Color column is being resized by the user.

 ![](images/JQuery_Whats_New_11.2_Pic6.png)